 Natural honey is first heated to convert it from a solid to a liquid state and then filtered to remove various elements like air bubbles and pollen grains so as to prevent crystallization of the honey.
-A study found that melting was maximum at temperatures between 400‒500 C and the honey has to be kept at that temperature for a while, up to 30 minutes, for effective melting of the crystals.1
+A study found that melting was maximum at temperatures between 400‒500 C and the honey has to be kept at that

 So the jar of commercial honey at home has already been heat-treated to delay the crystallization process and prevent spoilage.
 What happens when you heat this honey again either for cooking or by mixing a spoonful in a very hot cup of tea or coffee?

 The ancient Indian science of Ayurveda unequivocally states that heating of honey should not even be attempted – heat destroys the nutrients and certain enzymes and turns honey into a harmful substance for the body.2

 Of the many complex components of honey, the primary antimicrobial component is hydrogen peroxide(H2O2).
 For the honey to be effective as a topical application to the skin and work against a wide range of bacteria and fungi, retaining